 One of things I love about the WTT Get Together is that it is relaxed and informal.
 It combines really interesting talks (not too many) and expert guided river walks with plenty of time to chat and socialise.

-The 2018 Get Together took place over the weekend of 19 & 20 May and was based around the village of Gargrave, near Skipton in N Yorks.
-The weekend was designed to give people a chance to meet and chat with like-minded trouty types, listen to some inspiring talks on work in the patch and then fish some of Yorkshire’s finest trout rivers.
+The Annual Get Together moves location around the country and generally takes place in April or May.
+These weekends are designed to give people a chance to meet and chat with like-minded trouty types, listen to some inspiring talks on work in the patch and then fish some of the local rivers.

 We started by meeting for a drink in Lothersdale at the Hare & Hounds on the Friday evening.